 The taxi fare should cost you anywhere between MMK 5,000-10,000, but don’t be surprised if you’re quoted a much higher fare than that.
 There’s a known taxi mafia in Bagan that preys on tourists arriving at the bus terminal.
 Follow the link for more on Bagan’s taxi mafia.

 BY PLANE: This is considerably more expensive than the bus but it’s also much faster.
 The flight from Yangon Airport to Nyaung-U Airport takes about an hour and a half.
-You can book flights through Skyscanner or 12Go Asia.
+You can book flights through Skyscanner.
 I read that taxi fares from the airport are fixed so it should cost you anywhere between MMK 5,000-10,000 to get to your hotel.
 Alternatively, you can book a private transfer in advance through Klook.

 BY TRAIN: I’m not sure what the advantages are of taking the train.
 It costs about the same as the bus but the journey is much longer, about 17 hrs 30 mins.
 Perhaps it’s a more romantic way of traveling through Myanmar?
-Whatever the reason, you can book train tickets through 12Go Asia.
+Whatever the reason, you can check out this article on what it’s like to travel by train to Bagan from Yangon.
 I’m not sure if the taxi mafia operates out of the railway station but I’m guessing probably not.
 Trains arrive later in the morning, at around 9:30AM, so you’ll have more chances of finding honest taxi drivers.
 It should cost you anywhere between MMK 5,000-10,000 to get to your hotel.

-If you’re traveling to Bagan from somewhere other than Yangon, then you can check out 12Go Asia to find route options available to you.
+If you’re traveling to Bagan from somewhere other than Yangon, then you can check out Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY